 A Tennessee sublease agreement permits a tenant currently signed onto a lease to rent part or all of their rental property to another individual.
 In a Tennessee sublease agreement, the original tenant is referred to as the sublessor, the new tenant is called the subtenant, and the sublease agreement must be consistent with the outlined terms in the original lease.

 The subtenant is responsible for paying rent on time, ensuring utilities are paid, and maintaining the yard (if outlined in the sublease).
-However, because the sublessor is still on the original lease, they’re still liable for any damages caused by the subtenant, and must work together with the subtenant to ensure the original lease is followed.
+They must work with the subtenant to safeguard the original lease is followed.
+However, because the sublessor is still on the original lease, they’re still liable for any damages caused by the subtenant.

 How to Write a Tennessee Sublease Agreement

 1. Name the Original Tenant and Sublessor

 Include the names of the sublessor and subtenant, as well as the names and dates of birth of all individuals occupying the residence.

 2. Make Sure All Dates and Contact Information on the Sublease Agreement Are Accurate